Eczema On Lips - Lip Dermatitis Triggers And Best Treatment

 What are the causes of lip eczema that can trigger an outbreak?

-The difference between allergic contact dermatitis and atopic dermatitis is the cause.
-Contact dermatitis is the result of an external factor.
+Contact dermatitis is the result of an external factor that can affect the lips.
 This can be anything from licking your lips to a chemical or irritant contacting your skin and causing a reaction.
 On the other hand, atopic dermatitis (or atopic eczema) is caused by an internal trigger.
 This trigger causes inflammation throughout the body, including on the lips.

 Lip eczema triggers are often not the same from one patient to another.
 The significant causes of lip eczema and resulting symptoms may appear different for one person and may not cause it at all in another.
-Some common triggers include contact with irritants, allergens, lip licking, and dryness.
+Some common triggers include genetics, contact with irritants, allergens, lip licking, and dryness.

 Irritants